ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     organizational tool.
 This feature does not check the file contents, only the names.
 Use the HASH_File feature to distinguish file contents.

-*   CASE_SENSITIVE
+*   CASE_INSENSITIVE
-    Used only for the features- CHECK_FILES and UNREF_FILES when set to "on", uses case sensitive file and path name comparisons.
-This is clear for ASCII characters, not clear how non ASCII in Unicode is handled.
+    Used only for the feature- CHECK_FILES
+    when set to "on", uses case insensitive file and path name comparisons.
+This is clear for ASCII characters, not clear how non-ASCII characters in Unicode are handled.

 *   SHOW_ORIG_PATH (RM v8 through v10 only)
     A display option is available for files found by either the CHECK_FILES or NO_TAG_FILES or DUP_FILES
-    The option is turned on with the option SHOW_ORIG_PATH in the ini file.
+    The option is turned on with the option SHOW_ORIG_PATH in the config file.
     With this option on, the path for each file is shown twice,
     - the path on disk, that is, after any RM8-9 token in the path has been expanded.
     - the path as saved in the database with the token not expanded.
     See the note below "Background information" regarding relative paths in RM.

+*   REPORT_FILE_DISPLAY_APP
+    Option to automatically open the report file in a display application.
+    The included ini sample file has this option activated and set to use Windows NotePad as the display app.
+It can be deactivated by inserting a # character at the start of the line.
+Your favorite editor may be substituted.

 *   RM-Python-config.ini  (the config file)
     If there are any non-ASCII characters in the config file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
-    The included sample ini file has an accented ä in the first line comment to force it to be in the correct format.
+    The included sample config file has an accented ä in the first line comment to force it to be in the correct format.
     File format is an option in the "Save file" dialog box in NotePad.
     The [END] section is entirely optional.

-*   IGNORED_OBJECTS section of the ini file
+*   IGNORED_OBJECTS section of the config file
-    Due to how the ini file is parsed by the python library, files and folders whose names start with the # character cannot be added to the FILES or FOLDERS.
+    Due to how the config file is parsed by the python library, files and folders whose names start with the # character cannot be added to the FILES or FOLDERS.
     Instead, they are considered comments.
 There is a way to overcome this limitation but the explanation of how is not worth the confusion it would create.
-Bottom line- if you really want to add the name, change the name so it doesn't start with a #.
+Bottom line- if you really want to add the file or folder, change its name so it doesn't start with a #.

 *   A listing of "entires with blank filename or path found" is displayed when a media item in the database has a blank file path or file name.
 These items should be fixed first.

-*   Directory structure (optional)
-    My directory structure, which of course, I recommend 🙂, is-

-    Genealogy          (top level folder, mine is in my Home folder) myRD-DB.rmtree   (my main database file)
-      Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing various utility apps and the ini file)

 *   Background information: File paths pointing to external files in RM 7:   all paths are absolute starting with a drive letter